 Duties of a Caveator

 Clause 2 states the duties of a caveator.
 A caveator is a person who has lodged the caveat.
-Caveator needs to serve the notice of caveat by an acknowledgement due and registered post either on the person who has made the application or is expected to make an application.
+Caveator needs to serve the notice of caveat by an acknowledgement registered and posted either on the person who has made the application, or is expected to make an application.

-Clause 3 states the duty of the court in case of caveat petition.
-Once a caveator lodges a caveat under clause 1, wherein any application is filed in a proceeding or suit then the court will serve a notice of the application on the caveator.
+Clause 3 states the duty of the court in case of a caveat petition.
+Once a caveator lodges a caveat under clause 1, wherein any application is filed in a proceeding or suit, then the court will serve a notice of the application on the caveator.